 Paper 1 – Language, the Individual and Society (40% of your A level grade)

 Paper 2 – Language Diversity and Change (40% of your grade)

 Paper 3 – Coursework (20%) – assessed internally by your teacher and moderated externally.

-Studying English Language at A level and then further will open doors to a number of professions: journalism, public relations, advertising, publishing, marketing, theatre, teaching, business management, etc. The course is also a good A Level if you are considering professional areas such as architecture, law, local government and the civil service.
+Studying English Language at A level and then further will open doors to a number of professions: journalism, public relations, advertising, publishing, marketing, theatre, teaching, business management, etc.

 Check out our Culture Vulture link to see what takes your interest.

 Click the link and have a go at our 10-week learning plan to get you off to the best start.

 Follow the link to see an introduction to the course, identifying what you will study with us in the first few months and what you might already know.